sadieleob/solo-blog-flux/README.md

 ![Cert Warn](./images/cert-warn.png)

 - **Add Authentication**
-The setup script configured Keycloak with users, but we need to update apps/staging/petclinic/authconfig.yaml for your environment.
-Then we'll update apps/staging/petclinic/kustomization.yaml to apply the configuration.
+The setup script configured Keycloak with users, but we need to update `apps/staging/petclinic/authconfig.yaml` for your environment.
+Then we'll update `apps/staging/petclinic/kustomization.yaml` to apply the configuration.

-Find APP_URL, KEYCLOAK_URL & client from the setup.sh output.
+Find `APP_URL`, `KEYCLOAK_URL` & `client` from the `setup.sh` output.

 ```console
 ### Petclinic URL for AuthConfig ###